FluorescentHallucinogen/PainCheats/README.md

 “PainCheats” is compatible with other cheat scripts (e.g., “Powermad”).

 “PainCheats” can be ported to “NecroVisioN” video game by “The Farm 51” that uses “NecroEngine” video game engine, based on “PainEngine”.
-The good project name might be “NecroVisioN Advanced Cheats” (shortly “NecroCheats”, or “NVNCheats”).
+Feel free to fork this project to port it for “NecroVisioN”.
+The good project name might be “NecroVisioN Advanced Cheats” (shortly “NecroCheats”, or “NVNCheats”). ;)

 ## How to install